Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Summary and conclusions

 This study investigates the properties of multiphase outflows in local (U)LIRGs.
 We used MUSE observations of 26 (U)LIRGs, which include both AGN hosts and starburst-dominated objects, to study the ionized gas phase including estimates of the electron density and visual extinction of the ionized gas.
 In addition, we investigate the neutral atomic gas phase traced by the Na~I doublet.
 To study the connection between different outflow phases, we supplemented our sample with outflow studies from the literature.
 This brings our sample of galaxies with outflows detected in at least two phases to 31 objects, out of which 13 galaxies have outflows in all three phases, molecular, neutral atomic and ionized.
 This makes it the largest resolved study of multiphase outflows to date.
 Our main findings are:

-\begin{itemize} \item Out of the 26 galaxies observed with MUSE/VLT, 12 galaxies show clear signs of ionized outflows, 10 galaxies have neutral atomic outflows and 8 galaxies have outflow in both phases simultaneously. \item Outflowing gas has on average an electron density a factor of three higher than the disc ($n_{\rm e,disc}$ = 144~cm$^{-3}$ and $n_{\rm e,outflow}$ = 485~cm$^{-3}$) (see Fig. \ref{fig:density_all}).
+\begin{itemize} \item Out of the 26 galaxies observed with MUSE/VLT, 12 galaxies show clear signs of ionized outflows, 10 galaxies have neutral atomic outflows and 8 galaxies have outflow in both phases simultaneously. \item Outflowing ionized gas has on average an electron density a factor of three higher than the disc ($<n_{\rm e, disc}>$ = 145~cm$^{-3}$ and $<n_{\rm e, outflow}>$ = 490~cm$^{-3}$) (see Fig. \ref{fig:density_all}).
 This is also the case individually for nearly all galaxies.
 This finding could indicate that cloud compression is more important than cloud dissipation in the outflow.
-However, some star forming galaxies show the reverse trend with enhanced densities in the disc (e.g. IRAS 21453-3511). \item The average visual extinction is twice as high in the narrow component than in the broad component (see Fig. \ref{fig:extinction_all}).
+However, some star forming galaxies show similar densities in the disc and the outflow (e.g. IRAS 21453-3511). \item The average visual extinction is twice as high in the narrow component than in the broad component (see Fig. \ref{fig:extinction_all}).
 This is interpreted as the approaching side of the outflow (the one most easily detected) being less obscured than the disc.
-The most massive ionized outflows, however, show higher visual extinction in the outflow, possibly because of their high dust content (inside the outflow). \item The difference in extinction between the broad and narrow components increases with higher ionized outflow mass, which could be explained by mainly dusty material being swept up by the outflow. \item The molecular mass outflow rate accounts for the majority of the total outflow rate, amounting from 60 to 95 per cent in 11 out of 13 objects.
-The atomic phase contributes slightly less than the molecular phase, while the ionized phase is negligible in most objects studied here.
-Star forming galaxies have less molecular gas in the outflow and the molecular phase is not always the dominant phase. \item In many galaxies, the ionized and neutral atomic phases are co-spatial and show a similar kinematic structure (e.g. correlated velocities), hinting at the possibility that the two phases are linked. \item The relative contribution of the ionized and molecular phase varies little with increasing AGN luminosity, but if anything, the ratio of ionized to molecular mass outflow rate declines slightly with higher AGN luminosity (with a large scatter). \end{itemize}
+The most massive ionized outflows, however, show higher visual extinction in the outflow, possibly because of their high dust content (inside the outflow). \item The difference in extinction between the broad and narrow components increases with higher ionized outflow mass, which could be explained by mainly dusty material being swept up by the outflow.
+These findings may support scenarios according to which galactic outflows are also driven by radiation pressure on dusty clouds. \item The molecular mass outflow rate accounts for the majority of the total outflow rate, amounting from 60 to 95 per cent in 11 out of 13 objects.
+The atomic phase contributes less than the molecular phase, while the ionized phase is negligible in most objects studied here.
+Star forming galaxies have less molecular gas in the outflow and the molecular phase is not always the dominant phase in these galaxies. \item In many galaxies, the ionized and neutral atomic phases are co-spatial and show a similar kinematic structure (e.g. correlated velocities), hinting at the possibility that the two phases are linked.
+This is contrary to some earlier studies which found no link between different outflow phases. \item The relative contribution of the ionized and molecular phase varies little with increasing AGN luminosity, but if anything, the ratio of ionized to molecular mass outflow rate declines slightly with higher AGN luminosity (with a large scatter). \end{itemize}